amidaware/trmm-docs/docs/functions/scripting.md

 Scripts can also be run periodically on an agent and trigger an alert if it fails.

+Important: When utilizing PowerShell scripts and manually assigning an exit code, it's essential to define the exit code using the following syntax: `$host.SetShouldExit(EXITCODE)`.
+Here, EXITCODE represents the desired exit code number.
+For instance, to assign an exit code of 3, use `$host.SetShouldExit(3)`.

 ### Alert Failure/Resolve Actions

 Scripts can be triggered when an alert is triggered and resolved.
 This script will run on any online agent and supports passing the alert information as arguments.